akarataev/okko-ios/README.md

 ## License

-Revolut entrance test is available under the MIT license.
+Okko entrance test is available under the MIT license.
 See the [LICENSE.md](LICENSE.md) file for more info.